ampl/plugins/doc/source/amplsqlite3.rst

 Example
 -------
 To confirm that your installation is working, download `amplsqlite3-diet.zip <https://portal.ampl.com/~nfbvs/samples/amplsqlite3-diet.zip>`_.
-Double-click the zipfile or use an unzip utility to extract the contents into an apropriate folder.
+Double-click the zipfile or use an unzip utility to extract the contents into an appropriate folder.
 Consider this as your test folder.

 * If you are using command-line AMPL, start your AMPL session and use the `cd` command to move to your test folder.
 * If you are using the AMPL IDE, start the AMPL IDE, and use the IDE’s file pane (at the left) to make your test folder current.